dschmenk/PLASMA/doc/User Manual.md

 An advanced feature of PLASMA is the ability to write functions in native assembly language.
 This is a very advanced topic that is covered more in-depth in the Advanced Topics section.

 #### Function Definitions
 Function definitions **must** come after all other declarations.
 Once a function definition is written, no other global declarations are allowed.
 Function definitions can be `export`ed for inclusion in other modules.
 Functions can take parameters, passed on the evaluation stack, then copied to the local frame for easy access.
-Note: there is no mechanism to ensure caller and callee agrre on the number of parameters.
+Note: there is no mechanism to ensure caller and callee agree on the number of parameters.
 Historically, programmers have used Hungarian Notation (http://en.wikipedia.org/wiki/Hungarian_notation) to embedd the parameter number and type in the function name itself.
-This is a notational aid: the compiler enforces nothing.
+This is a notational aid; the compiler enforces nothing.

 Function definitions are completed with the `end` statement.
 All definitions return a value, even if not specified in the source.
 A return value of zero will be inserted by the compiler at the `end` of a definition (or a `return` statement without a value).